-Protecting your rights when facing drug charges in Columbia and Charleston
+Protecting your rights when facing drug charges in Columbia, South Carolina

 Here in South Carolina, drug trafficking and sales is an extremely serious drug offense that brings serious penalties with conviction.
 Unfortunately, the full definition of trafficking can be difficult to understand.
 When many people think of drug trafficking, they imagine transporting a large amount of drugs over state lines with the intent to sell and distribute.

 While this is certainly true in some cases, trafficking can include a wide variety of actions that you may not intend or believe to be a trafficking crime.
 However, the potential penalties for a drug trafficking conviction are much more severe than simple drug possession – a felony conviction on your record will affect you for the rest of your life, stripping you of many of your rights, including the right to own a firearm.

 At The Law Offices of A. Randolph Hough, P.A., we understand the implications of a drug trafficking charge.
 You need the strongest defense possible in order to avoid jail time and a permanent criminal record.
 Attorney Hough’s previous experience as a prosecutor gives him the unique perspective you need for a head start and defensive advantage with your case.
 Call our drug crime defense attorney today.
 We have convenient locations in Columbia and Charleston.

 “Remember, an arrest is not a conviction.” - Attorney Hough

 Drug trafficking laws are laid out under South Carolina Code § 44-53-370(e).
 It’s important to understand exactly what trafficking is, as well as the possible penalties if you find yourself arrested and charged with this offense.